 I am a clinical psychologist registered with the Health and Care Professions Council.
 Clinical psychologists use psychological theory and the clinical evidence base to alleviate distress and promote well-being.
-I work with adults only: individuals or couples to address any aspect of mental health or distress e.g. anxiety, depression, trauma, relationships, addiction.
+I work with adults only: individuals or couples to address any aspect of mental health or distress e.g. addiction, anxiety, depression, trauma, relationships.

 Initially, an assessment takes place where people are invited to outline what they consider their issues to be.
-Clinical psychologists specialise in formulation: combining information provided at assessment with psychological theory.
-A formulation of the presenting issues is usually available after 3-4 sessions.
-Interventions are then identified; these are determined by the clinical evidence base i.e. what has been shown to work best in the general population.
+Clinical psychologists specialise in formulation i.e. a detailed explanation of the presenting issues.
+This is usually available after 3-5 sessions and is approx. 1000-1500 words.
+Interventions are determined by the evidence base i.e. what has been shown to work best in the general population - though it is important to recognise difference and tailor interventions accordingly.
 Formulations are reviewed and changed as new information comes to light.
 My service adheres to strict confidentiality guidelines.

 Training, qualifications & experience